Editorial Methodology

 Editorial inclusion is earned

-A business is recommended because it improves the Providence product, not because it started a support or partnership conversation.
+A business is recommended because it improves the Providence guide, not because it started a support or partnership conversation.

 Corrections